Free and Affordable Activities in Tonga

 Location: Off Liku Road, west of Fua’amotu and south of Vaini.
 Eastside of Tongatapu

-8. See the Amazing Arts & Crafts at Talamahu Market or Utakalongalu Market
+8. See the Amazing Arts and Crafts at Talamahu Market or Utakalongalu Market

 Even if you’re budget won’t allow purchasing some of the impressive Tongan handicrafts found at these markets in Nuku’alofa and Neiafu, they are still well worth a look!
 In Nuku’alofa, head to the central Talamahu Market for its wide array of arts and crafts filling just about every available space of this market building.
 See intricately woven baskets, Tongan clothing, tapa cloth paintings, carved jewellery and carved ornaments and so much more!
 Alternatively, if staying in Vava’u, the Utakalongalu Market is smaller but the arts and crafts for sale are no less awe-inspiring.
 Learn more about the markets in Tonga in Where to Buy the Best Souvenirs in Tonga.